takeyamayuki/takeyamayuki.github.io/README.md

 # takeyamayuki.github.io
-this is a program of my portfolio site
+this is a Hugo inplementation of my portfolio site
 https://takeyamayuki.github.io/